The 20 Best Pure Red Cell Aplasia Doctors Near Me in Boston, MA

 English

-Akiko Shimamura is a Hematologist and an Oncologist in Boston, Massachusetts.
+Akiko Shimamura is a Hematologist and an Oncologist practicing medicine in Boston, Massachusetts.
 Dr. Shimamura is rated as a Distinguished provider by MediFind in the treatment of Pure Red Cell Aplasia.
-Her top areas of expertise are Shwachman-Diamond Syndrome, Aplastic Anemia, Aase Syndrome, Familial Multiple Lipomatosis, and Bone Marrow Transplant.
+She is also highly rated in 15 other conditions, according to our data.
+Her clinical expertise encompasses Shwachman-Diamond Syndrome, Aplastic Anemia, Aase Syndrome, Familial Multiple Lipomatosis, and Bone Marrow Transplant.

 Experienced in Pure Red Cell Aplasia